rtwnt/url-shortener/README.rst

     $ pip install url-shortener[dev]

 It is necessary to override default configuration by setting :code:`URL_SHORTENER_CONFIGURATION` environment variable to a name of a custom configuration file.
-This file must provide its own value of :code:`SQLALCHEMY_DATABASE_URI`, :code:`SECRET_KEY` and :code:`GOOGLE_SAFE_BROWSING_API_KEY options`.
+This file must provide its own value of :code:`SQLALCHEMY_DATABASE_URI`, :code:`SECRET_KEY` and :code:`GOOGLE_SAFE_BROWSING_API_KEY` options.

 For more details, read `docstring in url_shortener.default_config.py`__